thunderingmarmot/TerraText/README.md

 > It might even not have any.

 Joking aside, I'm no expert, this was just something I made for fun.
 I shared this because I wanted to improve, to understand my mistakes with people.
 So, feel free to suggest and contribute as I'm always interested in learning.
+The project's name is a reference to Terravision.